wilsonify/wilsonify.github.io/content/articles/2017-04-03-Recurrent-Neural-Networks.md

-After watching this [presentation](https://www.youtube.com/watch?v=vq2nnJ4g6N0), where Martin Görner shows the use of recurrent neural networks to create a new Shakespear play, I was feeling inspired.
+After watching this [presentation](https://www.youtube.com/watch?v=vq2nnJ4g6N0), where Martin Görner shows the use of recurrent neural networks to create a new Shakespeare play, I was feeling inspired.
 So, I pointed his code a bunch of song lyrics.

 # Background
-I've been interested in Neural Networks for a long time because, fundamentally, they are similar to a procress controller.
+I've been interested in Neural Networks for a long time because, fundamentally, they are similar to a process controller.

 $$ Output = Input \times Weight + Bias $$

 It's just a line.
-For multiple inputs/outputs, the equation is the same, but the are matrices (or tensors).
-Why stop there, send the output of one "neuron" to the input of another and you've got a "deep" network.
+For multiple inputs/outputs, the equation is the same, but they are matrices (or tensors).
+Why stop there, send the output of one "neuron" to the input of another, and you've got a "deep" network.

 # A "recurrent" network is
 >a neural network where the output of one neuron is appended to the original input and passed to the next neuron.

-They work remarkably well for language processing (think google translate).
+They work remarkably well for language processing (think Google Translate).

 # Getting the lyrics
 First, I used the [Genius API](https://docs.genius.com/) to find lyrics for as many Beatles songs as possible.
 You can see my code on [github](https://github.com/wilsonify/lyrics)